tushar-amrit-6/tushar-amrit-6/README.md

 <img align="right" alt="GIF" src="https://github.com/darshan-jain/darshan-jain/blob/master/rick.gif" />

 ### I am Tushar Amrit
-- Software Developer at Bloomberg
+- GenAI Engineer at Abnormal AI
-- Worked previously at Flipkart and Deutsche Bank
+- Worked previously at Bloomberg, Flipkart and Deutsche Bank
 - Computer Science Batch of 2022 at NIT Bhopal🎓
-- Loves reading about distributed systems and database internals
+- Loves reading about Distributed systems, Database Internals and LLMs
-- Currently in search of good side projects in Java and GoLang
+- Currently in search of good side projects using LLMs
 - Always looking for new opportunities.
 Love to learn and contribute in any and every possible way🏦

 ### Visit my Blog : http://tech-elixir.netlify.app/